Are you looking to serve scaled images on your WordPress site?

 On the right is an area where you can add alt text, a title, a caption, and a description for your image.
 You will also find an ‘Edit Image’ link.

-Just click that link to be taken to the ‘Edit image’ page.
+Just click that link to visit the ‘Edit image’ page.

 To scale the image, simply change one of the ‘New dimensions’ values under Scale Image on the right.